BPO

 3. Wider Talent Pool

 By doing away with location constraints, remote work is also opening the doors to a whole new pool of talent.
 Essentially, geolocation is no longer a factor in recruitment.
-So long as one is qualified, he or she can be hired regardless of where he or she lives.
+So long as one is qualified, one can be hired regardless of where one lives.

-It is quite significant for industries like BPO and outsourcing whose staff have to be in different time zones for 24/7 coverage.
-The gain of having a global team will enable your company to be an agile one that can rapidly react to market changes.
+It is quite significant for industries like BPO and outsourcing, whose staff have to operate across different time zones for 24/7 coverage.
+The benefits of having a global team will enable your company to be agile and react rapidly to market changes.

 4. Reduced Turnover & Higher Loyalty

 Giving employees the freedom to choose their workplace shows that the employer trusts them, and as a result, employees become more loyal.
-That kind of flexibility makes people more engaged, and hence, the turnover rate is reduced.
+That kind of flexibility makes people more engaged, and hence reduces the turnover rate.
 FlexJobs study shows that offering flexible work can decrease employee turnover by 79%.
 If you want your best employees to be loyal and take charge of the important projects, then remote work is the right choice.

 5. Enhanced Innovation & Collaboration